benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   held on campus (perhaps in the new cultural centre) as the capstone for each semester's student work in the c/c/c studio

+- stories for CECS/Reimagine marketing, and c/c/c studio "graduates" will be ideal student ambassadors for the new horizons that creative code opens up

 - (TBC) [RSCS's](https://cs.anu.edu.au/code-creativity-culture/) first ANU
   Extension program (see [above](#anu-extension-accreditation))